layereight/MFRC522-trigger/README.md

 * Ansible playbook: set volumio logging level to error to reduce cpu load on Raspberry Pi Zero
 * document logging.ini
 * play beep sound when rfid tag is detected

+# Roadmap done

 * command actions: execute a system command as action

-# Roadmap done
+* migrate to python3
 * toggle actions: execute the same action when a rfid tag is removed from the reader and re-detected
 * action on tag remove event
 * actino on tag re-detected event